MystenLabs/walrus/docs/red-stuff.md

 - Both "Type 0" and "Type 1" encodings are stored on each shard.
 In our terminology these are called "slivers", and the two together form a "sliver pair".

-## Walrus-specific Parameters & Considerations
+## Walrus-specific Parameters and Considerations

 ### Sliver-Pair-to-Shard Mapping